-Set in the heart of the historic old sea port, Harwich’s Guildhall is the town’s only Grade I listed building, dating back to the seventeenth century and is home currently to Harwich Town Council.
+Set in the heart of the historic old sea port, Harwich’s Guildhall is the town’s only Grade 1 listed building, dating back to the seventeenth century and is currently home to Harwich Town Council.
 The wealth of history and heritage that it contains, along with its remarkable architecture, make the Guildhall in Harwich a fascinating place to visit.
-Entry to the Guildhall is free so please call 01255 507211 where staff will be happy to arrange a guided tour.
+Entry to the Guildhall is free, so please call 01255 507211 where staff will be happy to arrange a guided tour.

 Our honorary Archivists manage the Council’s archives and amongst the hidden delights there is the Royal Charter of 1604, which incorporated the village of Dovercourt and the Borough of Harwich and allowed the appointment of a Mayor and Council, comprising ‘honest and discreet burgesses’ who served for life, and the election of two members of Parliament.
 Council minutes date back to this time, maps are held from the 16th century and material dating back to Richard II in the 14th century.
 A large photographic collection is held covering a wide range of local events and interests over the years.
 Many of these documents are displayed at the two exhibitions held annually, during the Harwich Festival and Heritage Weekends.
 Talks on the history of the town and assistance with personal research can be arranged by appointment with the Archivists.